-In Table 22, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
-An asterisk (\) indicates the event that contains the same Reference ID as the request.
-For more information, refer to the Genesys 7 Events and Models Reference Manual and the Voice Platform SDK 8 .NET (or Java) API Reference.
+In Table 23, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
+An asterisk () indicates the event that contains the same Reference ID as the request.
+For more information, refer to the Genesys Developer Program 7 T-Library SDK Developer's Guide.

-Table 22 reflects only that switch functionality used by Genesys software and might not include the complete set of events offered by the switch.
+Table 23 reflects only that switch functionality that Genesys software uses and might not include the complete set of events that the switch offers.

-Certain requests in Table 22 are reserved for Genesys Engineering and are listed here merely for completeness of information.
+Certain requests listed in Table 23 are reserved for Genesys Engineering and are listed here merely for completeness of information.

-Notes describing specific functionalities appear at the end of a table.
+Notes concerning specific functionalities may be found at the end of this table.

-Table 22: Supported Functionality
+Table 23: Supported Functionality